Article I. Purpose

 Section 2.
 Election and Term of Office.

-(I) The President shall be elected by the voting Members of the Society for a term of two (2) years at the annual meeting.
-(II) Other officers of the Society shall be elected annually by the Board of Directors at its first meeting after the annual meeting.
+(I) The President shall be elected by the voting Members of the Society for a term of two (2) years at the annual meeting of Members.
+(II) Other officers of the Society shall be elected annually by the Board of Directors at its first meeting after the annual meeting of Members.
 (III) New offices may be created and filled, or subsequently terminated, at any meeting of the Board of Directors.
 (IV) Each officer, including the President, shall hold office until a successor shall have been duly elected.
 (V) An officer may or may not be a member of the Board of Directors.

 Section 3.
 Removal.